waku-org/research/incentivization.md

 Bitcoin has introduced proof-of-work (PoW) for native monetary rewards in a P2P network.
 PoW miners are automatically assigned newly mined coins for generating blocks.
-There are no intrinsic monetary punishments in Bitcoin.
+Miners must expend physical resources to generate a block.
-However, miners must expend physical resources before claiming the reward.
+If the block is invalid, these expenses are not compensated (implicit monetary punishment).
-Proof-of-stake (PoS), used in Ethereum and many other cryptocurrencies, introduces intrinsic monetary punishments.
+Proof-of-stake (PoS), used in Ethereum and many other cryptocurrencies, introduces explicit monetary punishments.
 PoS validators lock up (stake) native tokens and get rewarded for validating blocks or slashed for misbehavior.

 ### Decentralized storage